-This article is the first in a two-part series.
+This article is the first in an ongoing series.
 Sign up to be the first to read the next edition.

 If you drive north up Millstream Road from the heart of Langford B.C., past the highway, past the big box stores, past the tight residential subdivisions, past the Bear Mountain Resort Community and the Western Speedway (now the Westshore Speedway), you’ll soon cross an invisible line into a community that feels worlds apart from all that hustle and bustle.

 You’ll know when you get there.
 Winding roads flanked by tall trees and houses set far back in the forest on large properties make up the District of Highlands — or as Highlands Mayor Ken Williams calls it, “the lungs of the West Shore.”

 You’ll quickly notice signs with the words “NOT OK.”
 A teal blue sandwich board stands near some mailboxes, sometimes advertising community information sessions about an impending rock quarry operation under development by O.K.
 Industries near the municipal border.
 The company is now clearing trees from the land to make way for a 39-acre quarry on its 65-acre parcel.

 Depending on when you arrive, you might see people holding signs and protesting by the roadside.
 The signs read, “Save Highlands drinking water” and “Parks not mines.”
 They’ve been out there nearly every day for the past few months, raising awareness about what they say is a threat to the Highlands’ water supply and natural environment.